5 types of direct marketing you can implement in your business

 Direct mail marketing is where you contact your target audience through the post.
+Most recently, during the Voice to Parliament referendum campaign, advocates of both sides used this channel to great effect.
 You can use AusPost or another private delivery vendor to deliver your mail.
 This is a popular medium used by print publications, but there are also other uses for direct mail.

 Catalogues: You can deliver product catalogues or seasonal magazines to customers who've signed up to receive your correspondence or are listed on a public register.